Anbangbang Billabong: Flora

 The swelling billabong promotes seasonal growth of sedges, grasses, water lilies, and freshwater mangrove line the water's edge.
 Swamp areas support many types of paperbark, in particular the weeping paperbark, silver-leaved paperbark and broad-leaved paperbark.

-The woodlands surrounding the billabong are a lush habitat comprising an abundance of plant species.
-Darwin woollybutt and Darwin stringybark dominate, with large populations of fan palms, kapok, red apples, wattle and Pandanus.
+The woodlands surrounding the billabong are a lush habitat with an abundance of plant species.
+Darwin woollybutt and Darwin stringybark dominate, with large populations of fan palms, the kapok Cochlospermum fraseri, red apples, wattle and Pandanus.

 Climate

 Like much of Kakadu, the Anbangbang Billabong region's climate is monsoonal.
-The region's aboriginal owners recognize six seasons, however these can be reduced to vastly differing dry and wet seasons where the billabong is respectively depleted and replenished.
+The region's Aboriginal owners recognise six seasons, however these can be reduced to vastly differing dry and wet seasons where the billabong is respectively depleted and replenished.